Repeatable patterns and the maximum multiplicity of a generator in a reduced word: Repeatable patterns and diagrams

-Now consider each $i \in [n-1]$ and look at the vertical strip above the segment $[i,i+1]$.
-From the coloring argument above, we know that there are at most $k$ pieces of different semicircles in the vertical strip.
-Furthermore, for each $t \in \mathbb{Z}_{\ge 1}$, there exist at most $t$ pieces that come from semicircles whose diameters have length exactly $t$.
+From the coloring argument above, there are at most $k$ pieces of different semicircles in the vertical strip above $[i,i+1]$ for each $i \in [n-1]$.
+Furthermore, for each $t \in \mathbb{Z}_{\ge 1}$, there exist at most $t$ pieces that come from semicircles whose diameters are exactly $t$.
 Each such piece contributes the weight of $1/t$.
-Therefore, the weight of the \Gleb diagram above $[i,i+1]$ is at most $1 + 1/2 + 1/2 + 1/3 + 1/3 + 1/3 + \cdots$. \end{proof}
+Therefore, the weight of the \Gleb diagram above $[i,i+1]$ is at most $1 + 1/2 + 1/2 + 1/3 + 1/3 + 1/3 + \cdots$, and hence the total weight is at most the right-hand side of (\ref{eq:upper-bound-series}). \end{proof}

 By estimating the summation in Proposition~\ref{prop:upper-bound-series}, we obtain the following corollary.

 \begin{corollary} For any positive integers $k$ and $n$ such that $1 \le k \le n-1$, we have the upper bound $\mathcal{M}(k,n) \le \sqrt{2k} \cdot n$. \end{corollary}